aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Package size**.
 Consider Lambda Layers for third-party dependencies and service-level shared code.
 Treat third-party dependencies as dev dependencies, and Lambda Layers as a mechanism to speed up build and deployments.

-**Cold start**.
-High load can diminish the benefit of monolithic functions depending on your latency requirements.
-Always load test to pragmatically balance between your customer experience and development cognitive load.

 ## Testing your code